Cajac/picoCTF-Writeups/picoCTF_2019/Forensics/shark_on_wire_1.md

 Lets follow the UDP streams and look for the flag.

-In the GUI, click on any UDP-packet then right-click and select `Follow -> UDP Stream`.
+In the GUI, right-click on any UDP-packet and then select `Follow -> UDP Stream`.

 In the new window we see the stream content displayed in the same sequence as it appeared on the network.
 Non-printable characters are replaced by dots.
 Traffic from the client to the server is colored **red**, while traffic from the server to the client is colored **blue**.

 Down in the lower right corner of the window you can step through the streams by increasing or decreasing the stream number.
 Stream #6 contains the flag.

 For additional information, please see the references below.